 - There Are Multiple Ways to Find a Surrogate

 Surrogate mothers can be found in a variety of ways.
 People often start by floating the idea around with family and friends.
 However, there are also complex issues about parental rights and genetics.
 For example, surrogacy is discouraged if the child would potentially carry incestual genes.
-It’s for this reason that most parents choose to find a surrogate through a surrogacy agency.
+It’s for this reason that most parents choose to find a surrogate through surrogacy agencies.

 - Legal Issues Can be Complicated